-According to Widodo and Yandi (2022), motivation is the strength that exists in a person who can provide encouragement to form behavior in taking action, so that it can describe how much intensity in a person to do a job that has been given and achieve the goal shows the extent of their motivation level.
-The most important concept in the work world is the correlation between motivation, empowerment, and performance.
-Motivation itself can affect the performance of individuals through empowerment carried out by the organization towards their work.
-Empowerment is defined as a continuous process of awakening and growing potential, strengthening involvement, building civilization, and independence in a certain society.
-This role of motivation is vital for every individual, and can increase the empowerment of individuals because motivated individuals tend to have a sense of joy and enthusiasm to do their work.
-Based on research conducted by Caratiquit and Pablo (2021), the results of this study show that the motivation provided in the form of empowerment has a significant effect on employee performance.
+According to Widodo (2016), motivation is the strength that exists in a person who can provide encouragement to form behavior in taking action, so that it can describe how much intensity in a person to do a job that has been given and achieve the goal shows the extent of their motivation level.
+The most important concept in the world of work is that there is a correlation between motivation, empowerment, and performance.
+Motivation itself can affect the performance of individuals through the empowerment carried out by the organization towards their work.
+As is known, the definition of empowerment is a continuous process to awaken and grow potential, strengthen involvement, build civilization and independence in a certain society.
+This role of motivation is very vital for every individual which can increase the empowerment of individuals because motivated individuals certainly tend to have a sense of joy and enthusiasm to do their work.
+Based on research conducted by Irfadat, Ardiansyah, and Haeril (2021), the results of this study show that the motivation provided in the form of empowerment has a significant effect on employee performance.